 - Mouse cage – We have sydneys biggest selection of mouse cages in store, as small animal specialists we always are getting new mouse cages in.

-- Bedding – Hemp, back to nature, Kaytee paper litter, cat litter unscented, wood chips, oz pet
+- Bedding – Hemp, back to nature, Kaytee paper litter, cat litter unscented, dust extracted wood chips dust , oz pet

 - Bird bolt perches

 - Shampoo – yes, there is a special shampoo with the correct PH so it will clean your rat without damaging the PH balance ask the team in store.